Remote Working: Turn Chaos Into Order

 Keep in mind, however, that this shouldn’t be all about setting goals that are hard to achieve.
 If you decide to use this management technique, you can’t expect all objectives to be completed by the deadline.
 The objective is considered achieved if there is around a 70-75% completion rate.

 By using this technique or by using task management software, your team will learn what accountability really means and how it works.
 Lastly, remember that avoiding micromanagement is doable if a manager learns how to explain to their team what the expectations are and why they’re important.

 6. Useful Tools for Remote Teams

-For teams that are starting their remote work experience, the most important thing is to use software that’s affordable and easy to use.
+For teams that are starting their remote work experience, such as a remote dedicated development team, the most important thing is to use software that’s affordable and easy to use.
 Here are just some of those that have good balance when it comes to price and usability: